Simulation-Software-Engineering/Lecture-Material/version-control/material/workflow_slides.md

 - For all workflows, it is better to do small PRs
   - Easier to review
-  - Faster to merge --> less conflicts
+  - Faster to merge --> fewer conflicts
   - Easier to squash

 ---